Phillies rumors indicate team interested in Mychal Givens

 Therefore, if the Phillies wanted to acquire the veteran reliever in a trade, what would the Orioles be looking for in return?

-According to Kabuto, Baltimore is focused on receiving young, low-level minor league prospects in any trades that they might do.
+According to Kubatko, Baltimore is focused on receiving young, low-level minor league prospects in any trades that they might do.

 This approach makes a lot of sense not only for the Orioles but also for the Phillies.
 Baltimore is in rebuilding mode and could use the young prospects to restock their farm system, which they did in the Andrew Cashner trade to the Boston Red Sox.